-Learn how computer science positively impacts our world, and possibly earn a trip to South-by-Southwest (SXSW).
+Learn how computing positively impacts our world, and possibly earn a trip to South-by-Southwest (SXSW).

-The Topplers Domino Award encourages students to “think big” by seeing how the work of computer scientists has significantly impacted modern society.
+The Topplers Domino Award encourages students to “think big” by seeing how the work of computing professionals has significantly impacted modern society.
 The goal of the program is to honor the past, and in doing so, inspire students to see the potential they have to make a difference through their future work.

-Reaching 43,000 undergraduate computer science students at 300+ universities across America, the 2015/2016 Domino Award competition provides winners an all expenses paid trip to the South-by-Southwest (SXSW) Interactive Festival in Austin, Texas in March, 2016.
+Reaching 43,000 undergraduate engineering and computer science students at 300+ universities across America, the 2016/2017 Domino Award competition provides winners an all expenses paid trip to the South-by-Southwest (SXSW) Interactive Festival in Austin, Texas in March, 2017.

 The Domino Award is unique because it appeals to a wide audience.
 Since the award’s inception in 2002, the competition has successfully attracted a diverse group of applicants.
 Women and minority students have accounted for over half the entries in recent years, and in fact women have been among the award winners for the past four years.